Latest SeedProd News

 This sign-up page design from Drift is both minimal and engaging at the same time.
 The background features a full-width world map with animations of saying ‘hello’ in different languages.

-Overlaying the map is a simple sign-up form with 2 form fields, an anti-spam Recaptcha and a call to action button.
+Overlaying the map is a simple sign-up form with 2 form fields, an anti-spam Recaptcha, and a call to action button.
 By including anti-spam tools, Drift can limit the number of bots and fake sign-ups they receive.

 And with 2 more sign-up options for Google and Microsoft, they offer users solutions that suit each individual.